Jack-Works/matrix-js-sdk-type/README.md

 Current commit hash of matrix-js-sdk: [5ce787c6](https://github.com/matrix-org/matrix-js-sdk/commit/5ce787c6) (v12.0.1+)

-Please don't modify any file by hand in the `dts` folder.
+Please don't modify any file by hand in the `src` folder.

 How to use: